ZhangLaibao/machine_gun/java/JVM/concurrent/thread-pool.md

     }

     /**
-     * Returns the approximate total number of tasks that have ever been
-     * scheduled for execution.
-Because the states of tasks and
+     * Returns the approximate total number of tasks that have ever been scheduled for execution.
+Because the states
-     * threads may change dynamically during computation, the returned
-     * value is only an approximation.
+     * of tasks and threads may change dynamically during computation, the returned value is only an approximation.
-     *
-     * @return the number of tasks
      */
     public long getTaskCount() {
         final ReentrantLock mainLock = this.mainLock;